Approximating Nonlinear Relationships: Type S Thermocouple

 Figure 1: Temperature measurement system: a chain of components from physical phenomenon to software values

 The two main features of the thermocouple model are the probe and bead dynamics and the thermocouple's conversion of temperature into a millivolt signal.
 The probe+bead dynamics are modeled as a 30 msec first order system, and the nonlinear thermocouple behavior is modeled using the segment 1 polynomial data from NIST Standard Database 60 for a Type S thermocouple from -50 to 1063 degC.
 For numerical stability, the coefficients were scaled to return microvolts from the polynomial block.
 The output of the 1 Type S Thermocouple model subsystem is then converted to volts with a Unit Conversion block.
 Note that units are specified on the subsystem input and output ports and displayed on the subsystem icons.
-To learn more about units in Simulink see Simulink Units.
+To learn more about units, see Unit Specification in Simulink Models.

 An alternative implementation to using the polynomial is an interpolated look-up table.
 Table data could be used in a look-up table block in place of the polynomial block.
 Sample data was constructed from NIST Standard Database 60 for a Type S thermocouple in file